WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

 The optional `requestedSize` field recommends a frame size for the auction, which will be available to bidders in browser signals.
 This size should be specified in the same format as the sizes in the `adSizes` field of `joinAdInterestGroup`.
 For convenience, the returned fenced frame config will automatically populate a `<fencedframe>`'s `width` and `height` attributes with the `requestedSize` when loaded, though the element's size attributes can still be modified if you want to change the element's container size.
 Bidders inside the auction may pick a different content size for the ad, and that resulting size will be visually scaled to fit inside the element's container size.

+`allSlotsRequestedSizes` may optionally be used to specify the size of all ad slots on the page, to be passed to each interest group's `trustedBuyerSignalsURL`, for interest groups that request it.
+All sizes in the list must be distinct.

 The optional `directFromSellerSignals` field can also be used to pass signals to the auction, similar to `sellerSignals`,  `perBuyerSignals`, and `auctionSignals`.
 The difference is that `directFromSellerSignals` are trusted to come from the seller because the content loads from a [subresource bundle](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) loaded from a seller's origin, ensuring the authenticity and integrity of the signals.
 For more details, see [2.5 directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals).